keboola/developers-docs/integrate/storage/docker-cli-client.md

     Table create end
     Table id: in.c-main.new-table

-*Please note, that the Docker container can only access folders within the container, so you need to mount local folder.
+*Please note that the Docker container can only access folders within the container, so you need to mount local folder.
 In the example above, the local folder `/home/my-user/my-data` is mounted as `/data` into the container.
-The table is then accessibne in this this folder.
+The table is then accessible in this this folder.
 The same approach applies for all other commands working with local files.*

 ### Example --- Importing Data
 If you want only to import new data into the table, use the `write-table` command and provide